JingwenZhong/2021-Summer-NYISO--Demand-Forecasting-Analysis-Intern/README.md

 I have done my summer internship at the NYISO under System & Resource Planning department’s Demand Forecasting & Analysis team for duration of 12 weeks in summer 2021.

 I was needed to carry research on Solar Generation Analysis and forecasting using python, I conducted a large amount of data cleansing, data visualization, forecasting models, and statistical analysis based on the results.

+This internship strengthened my abilities in data analysis and python due to being put in situations where I would be able to use them with real world datasets and problems.

+The work also piqued my interest more in the data science field.
+I was glad to be able to work in a professional working environment with a great supervisor and three great mentors that fostered my growth in team communication.

+It was such a pleasure working with the team and NYISO!